lievencoghe/cambridge_cxa/README.md

 This component assumes you have a seperate device like a Raspberry Pi that has a USB to Serial connection to the CXA.
 You'll need to install ser2net on that Raspberry Pi, so the serial port can be accessed over the network.

-Add a config like this to your `ser2net.yaml` file:
+Add a config like this to your `/etc/ser2net.yaml` file on the Raspberry Pi:

 ```
 connection: &cambridge